The Solar Eclipse’s Effect & Spiritual Wagon Trains

 You’ve helped many people over the course of your life and will continue to help many more.
 You don’t need to seek them out; they will find you.
 It is just about offering kindness in the moment, listening well in the moment, offering what you’ve learned, and sharing what wisdom you have to share in the moment.
 That’s all that’s required.

-For someone like Student B, who chooses to roll up his sleeves and volunteer to get deeply involved, it is a need they has that is connected to their identity.
-It is their expression of their spirituality.
+For someone like Student B, who chooses to roll up his sleeves and volunteer to get deeply involved, it is a need he has that is connected to his identity.
+It is his expression of his spirituality.
 Everyone does it the way they do it.
 There is no one right way.

 You may have heard of the story of two monks walking along a path.
 They are not supposed to have any contact with women.
 There is a big puddle.
 The one monk picks up a young woman and carries her across the puddle and sets her down on the other side.
 They walk along for quite a way when the other monk asks him, “Why did you pick up that woman?”
 And the monk answers, “I set her down on the other side of the puddle.
 Why are you still carrying her?”